Compton Peak: Hike to Scenic Views & Geological Wonders at Shenandoah National Park

 Hike Options

-For a longer hike, park your car at the Jenkins Gap parking area at milepost 12.8 for a 3.3-mile out-and-back hike to Compton Peak from Jenkins Gap.
+For a longer out-and-back hike, park at the Jenkins Gap parking area at milepost 12.8 for a 3.3-mile hike to Compton Peak from Jenkins Gap.

 You will approach the four-way intersection (east, west spur trails) from the south, enjoying the same views, and return the same way via the Appalachian Trail.